sligodave/sublime_remote_edit/README.md

 RemoteEdit
 ==========

-Open a file from a remote server locally, edit and save back remotely again.
+Open a file from a remote server locally, edit and seemlessly save back remotely again.

-Feed it a preconfigured alias for a remote machine and a path on that machine.
+Feed it a preconfigured alias for a remote machine and a path on that machine from the command line or use the GUI prompt to connect to your preconfigured servers and walk their directories.
+You can also provide a server that is not preconfigured at this stage.

 This will scp that file to a temp location locally for editing but will save all save events to the remote server too.